spheronFdn/documentations/versioned_docs/version-3.0.0-beta/framework-guide/deploy-angular.md

 While this feature is not new to developers, the magic of Spheron is that every push to any branch in your GitHub, GitLab, or Bitbucket repo triggers a new build and deployment of your project.

-### Step 2: Update Your Vue.js Project for Deploying on Decentralised Storage
+### Step 2: Update Your Angular Project for Deploying on Decentralised Storage

 Decentralized Storage needs a different configuration for the dapp to work without any issues.
 The only issue you will face after deploying on decentralized Storage is the routing issue.
 The decentralized Storage works in a hash-based system, so you need to change your routing module from **BrowserRouter** (e.g., `domain.com/testing`) to **HashRouter** (e.g., `domain.com/#/testing`)